Key concepts

 When one of the actions is applied, it will always use the version to the left.
 This means that if you choose to reset an item to a previous version, the code to the left will become the new editable version, and if you choose to perform a rollback, the version to the left will become the new published version.

-In this case, the backup will be copied to the editable version, losing all subsequent changes so that you can continue working on potential changes to this version before publishing again.
+In this case, the backup will be copied to the editable version, so all subsequent changes will be lost, so you can continue working on potential changes to that version to republish it.

-In this case, the backup will be copied directly to the published version of the item, without touching the editable version.
+In this case, the backup is returned directly to the published version of the item, without touching the editable version.

 Since this is a potentially dangerous action, only site or space administrators have permission to execute this action.